Online harassment is rampant. Here’s what you need to know.

 The most common specific question I get relates to IP addresses.
 People believe that once they have an IP address, they can identify the individual.

-It's nowhere near that simple.
+No. It’s nowhere near that simple.

 Working on your own, your best bet is to look for all the clues relating to the situation.
 Sure, perhaps an IP address matches an IP address in an email you got from someone you know.
-That's no guarantee it's the same person, but it's a clue.
-So are things like who might have a problem with you in real the world, who's been causing you grief at work or in school, or who you just broken up with.
+That’s no guarantee it’s the same person, but it’s a clue.
+So are things like who might have a problem with you in the real world, who’s been causing you grief at work or in school, or who you just broke up with.

 None of that can prove anything, but it can build a case you can take to the proper authorities.

 You cannot definitively trace the source of an email (or any other internet connection) unless the offender slipped up and made it obvious in non-technical ways.
 But if a law has been broken, law enforcement may be able to.
-Some time ago, I spoke to Detective Malinda Wilson of the Seattle Police department and the Internet Crimes Against Children task force, who indicated that she had served as many as nine different warrants to follow the trail of one of her suspects.
+Some time ago, I spoke to Detective Malinda Wilson of the Seattle Police Department and the Internet Crimes Against Children task force, who indicated that she had served as many as nine different warrants to follow the trail of one of her suspects.

 This brings us to another point: police may not always be able to help.
 Detective Wilson’s case likely involved a crime against a child, as that’s her specialty.
 That’s a priority, and certainly justifies the time and effort to locate the criminal and prosecute the crime.

 Someone hacking into your email account?
-That's just not as important.
-To quote Detective Wilson, "Often if no crime other than the 'hacking' is done, the best advice is going to be to start over with a new account."
+That’s just not as important.
+To quote Detective Wilson, “Often, if no crime other than the ‘hacking’ is done, the best advice is going to be to start over with a new account.”

 The abilities and resources available to your local law enforcement dictate what’s possible and what’s reasonable to expect when it comes to tracking down your offender.